 - Achieve the most lethal targets with the right intensity and accuracy (without risks)

-training (lifting weights, running, etc.), our martial growth can be penalized and subjected to the more or less good quality of collective practice (to engage only with companions better than us is equally castrating as to engage only with companions worst than us).
+Let’s repeat it another time: to engage (for example) sparring only with companions better than us is equally castrating as to engage only with companions worst than us.

 Author: Master Kongling